alanpich/modx-TransportPackageWizard/README.md

 #Modx Transport Package Wizard#
 ###An easier way to create Transport Packages for Modx 2.2+###
 --------------------------------------------------------------
-An ongoing project to create an easy-to-use library for transport package creation in modx.
+This project aims to create an easy-to-use library API for the Modx xPDO modPackageBuilder.
+While it will never be as powerful as the natice packager, it's focus is on rapid deployment; putting together a package of various native elements for transport in a few lines of code rather than spending time debugging a low-level build script.

-Very basic at this point, usage is outlined below
+If you are looking for a gui-based package builder, check out [PackMan](http://modx.com/extras/package/packman)

 ```php
 <?php